A Black person's hand holds a Juneteenth flag with a blue sky and clouds in the background. Text: Juneteenth Freedom Day

 Path to Equity

 Barriers to Black wealth throughout U.S. history have had long-lasting effects.
-Today, Black families in the U.S. have one-tenth the wealth of white families, a racial wealth gap that the Institute for Policy Studies says would take an estimated 228 years to close if the wealth of the average Black family continues growing at the current pace.
+Today, Black families in the U.S. have 9.2 times less wealth than white families, and, according to a report from the McKinsey Institute for Black Economic Mobility, it would take an estimated 320 years to close the gap if the wealth of the average Black family continues growing at the current pace.

 Related Content